 It’s so simple yet full of flavor.
 Make it with either my easy no-knead pizza dough or your favorite store bought pizza dough… everyone will love it!

 I would eat freshly baked homemade pizza everyday!
-From this pizza with peppers to this pizza with veggies, I love when the pizza topping is made with glorious vegetables like this pizza with arugula recipe.
+From this artichoke pizza to this pizza with veggies, I love when the pizza topping is made with glorious vegetables like this pizza with arugula recipe.

 You might be surprised, but raw arugula is a popular pizza topping in Italy, and it’s also one of our favorite ones.

 Its fresh tangy flavor lends lightness to the tomato sauce and rich mozzarella making a great contrast.
 It also makes a wonderful match with salty parmesan cheese, turning a simple pizza into a gourmet pizza!

 List of the ingredients

 - Fresh mozzarella ball in water (or shredded firm mozzarella)

 - Premium quality canned tomatoes (I used Mutti cherry tomatoes)